Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

-Sparse reconstruction assumes that every normal sample can be reconstructed accurately using a limited set of basis functions, whereas anomalous data should suffer from larger reconstruction costs, thus generating a dense representation~\cite{admm15jsps,adsparsecrowd17mta,adsparsevideo13tcsvt}.
-Exemplar techniques for sparse encoding include $L_1$ norm-based kernel PCA~\cite{kpca13pr} and low-rank embedded networks~\cite{lren21aaai}.
+Sparse reconstruction assumes normal samples can be accurately reconstructed using a limited set of basis functions, while anomalies have larger reconstruction costs and a dense representation~\cite{admm15jsps,adsparsecrowd17mta,adsparsevideo13tcsvt}.
+Techniques include $L_1$ norm-based kernel PCA~\cite{kpca13pr} and low-rank embedded networks~\cite{lren21aaai}.